Basics of a platformer

 How to start

 First of all you need your player, who you can move to the left and right.
 Add a new actor.
-The player should have at least four animations: two standing animations, left and right and two walking animations to the left and right.
+The player should have at least two walking animations, one to the left and one to the right.
+When player stands still, we'll simply freeze him on the first frame of one of those animations.
 You can add many more animations later, such as jumping or running.
 Now you have to add two key down events for moving left and right.
 When moving left, the animation should be changed to moving left.
 You can make the moving either with reduce the actor's x position by each frame or you change the value of xvelocity to a negative number.
 Do the same with the inverted direction.
 Don't forget to set xvelocity back to 0 when releasing the moving keys.
 Your player should be able to walk now.

 Now your player should be able to jump.
 Set yvelocity to a negative number (e.g. -10) when pressing the jumping key.
 The yvelocity should be bigger in the draw actor event to get a quite realistic gravity effect.